Li Shiji: Service under Zhai Rang and Li Mi

 Later in 618, Wang Shichong, who had opposed the peace agreement with Li Mi, killed the other key officials Lu Chu (盧楚) and Yuan Wendu (元文都), who had advocated peace with Li Mi.
-Another official who supported the peace, Huangfu Wuyi (皇甫無逸), fled to Chang'an and surrendered to the newly established Tang Dynasty.
+Another official who supported the peace, Huangfu Wuyi (皇甫無逸), fled to Chang'an and surrendered to the newly established the Tang dynasty.
 Wang seized power as regent.
 Hearing what had happened, Li Mi broke off peaceful relations with Yang Tong's regime.
 However, he did not pay close attention to Wang, and Wang soon defeated him in a surprise attack, seizing most of his troops.
 Initially, after the defeat, Li Mi considered fleeing to Xu, at Liyang, but was warned by some that Xu had nearly died when he killed Zhai and thus could not be trusted.
 Instead, Li Mi fled to Chang'an and surrendered to Tang.

 Xu, upon hearing that Li Mi had fled to Chang'an, took effective control of Li Mi's former territory, and as Li Mi had surrendered to Tang, he decided to submit to Tang as well, but stated to his secretary Guo Xiaoke (郭孝恪):

 He therefore sent Guo to Chang'an to report to Li Mi.
 Emperor Gaozu of Tang heard that Xu had sent messengers, but with no petitions to submit to Tang, only reports for Li Mi, and was surprised.
 He summoned Guo and questioned him, and Guo relayed what Xu's intents were.
 Emperor Gaozu was impressed and stated, "Xu Shiji remembers his lord and surrenders his accomplishments, and is really a pure-hearted subject."
 He thus bestowed the imperial clan name of Li (which he shared with Li Mi) on Xu, who thereafter would be known as Li Shiji.
 He also created Li Shiji the Duke of Cao and his father Xu Gai (thereafter known as Li Gai as well) the Prince of Jiyin, although Li Gai declined the honor and was subsequently created the Duke of Shu.
 Li Shiji remained in charge of the Liyang region to resist against Wang and Dou Jiande.